muldjord/skyscraper/README.md

 * Updated to new 'thegamesdb' api
 * Made 'import' base folder configurable

+#### Version 2.4.11 (17th June 2018)
+* Added 'mega-cd' as alias for 'segacd' platform.
+Thank you to user trevor7oaks for reporting this

 #### Version 2.4.10 (14th June 2018)
 * '/home/pi' is no longer hardcoded anywhere in Skyscraper.
 Now always uses current user home dir
 * Changed 'Estimated time total' to 'Estimated time left' in terminal output